Nabataean architecture: Funerary architecture

 Funerary monuments were represented by carved royal tombs and tombs built with cut stone.
 The Nabataeans paid great attention to their tombs, this was reflected in their architecture, in which a lot of architectural and artistic methods of respecting the dead were developed, which suggests the Nabataeans' interest in the afterlife.
 Of the most famous Nabatean monuments are the carved royal tombs.
 Several archeological studies which have been conducted on them have concluded that the Nabataean engineer combined external influences from neighboring Arab and non-Arab civilizations with the Nabataean architectural style.
 Many of these tombs can be seen in different places in and around Petra, especially on the way before reaching the Siq.
 Among the famous Petra funerary monuments are: The Obelisk tomb, The Urn tomb, and the Windowed Tomb.

 Nabataean tombs are primarily "Rock-Cut tombs."
-They are created from cutting directly into the landscape, traditionally rock (see Rock-cut tombs in Israel).
+They are created from cutting directly into the landscape, traditionally rock (see Rock-cut tombs in ancient Palestine).
 Rock-cut tombs are the most frequently found within excavated Nabataean archeological sites.
 There have been nearly 900 rock-cut tombs found in Petra and Hegra.
 Nabataean tombs are a fusion Hellenistic and Roman styles as well as a gradual creation of the Nabataean style.
 Some offer features of clear Greek influence, such as pediments, metope and triglyph entablatures, and capitals.
 They were built to honour gods and leaders as well as house generations of a specific family.
 Tombs are located normally inside the city.
 These tombs are simple in style but elaborated in function, often featuring steps, platforms, libation holes, cisterns, water channels and sometimes banqueting halls.
 Many feature numerous religious icons, inscriptions, and sanctuaries found in association with springs, catchment pools, and channels.